goozbach-presentation/ansible-sysadvent/index.md

 This task would allow you to define the name of the apache service based on the system or group.

-# Ansible Workflows
+# Ansible Work flows
 You now know enough about the format of the Ansible playbooks to start using Ansible in earnest.
-As mentioned before, Ansible is a pretty flexible tool and can be used in many different workflows.
+As mentioned before, Ansible is a pretty flexible tool and can be used in many different work flows.
 And of course, the modules and tasks you'd use for each can overlap.

-## Common Configuration Managment Tasks
+## Common Configuration Management Tasks
-Ansible can be used in a configuration managment workflow.
+Ansible can be used in a configuration management work flow.
-Some of the common tasks done in this workflow include:
+Some of the common tasks done in this work flow include:

 ### Create a user account: